 And this is just the beginning.
 Databases unlock advanced behaviours such as business logic for in-app reminders and notifications or connecting with such an app via APIs.

 The schema, and the relationship between tables, represents the main point of difference between DBMS and spreadsheets.

 Like a DBMS, a spreadsheet is software for creating and managing databases, but spreadsheets have no schema.
 The lack of a schema means rules regulating how and where data can be inputted are loose.

-Spreadsheets are handy when making something basic (see above).
+Spreadsheets are handy when making something basic (see the Excel spreadsheet above).
 This database contains two separate tables, a couple of floating formula and incomplete logic.
 It is human readable.
 There is no translation of plain English to formal search language.

 The problem is entropy.
 The second law of thermodynamics says disorder can only increase, and a similar law applies to data sets.
 Your database will only get more complex.
 Your database may contain 10 leads (name and source) today, but tomorrow your database could contain 50 leads (name, source, company, and size of company).

 If your data becomes more complex over time, your database needs to scale.
 With a spreadsheet only, you loose an advantage.
 You risk becoming increasingly less informed as your business grows.